input-output-hk/essential-cardano-content/content/article/wallets.md

 ### **Tokeo**

 [Tokeo](https://tokeo.io) is a sleek, non-custodial wallet built for the Cardano ecosystem, available on both [iOS and Android](https://download.tokeo.io).
-It supports ADA, Cardano native tokens, NFTs, and seamless DApp access - with ecosystem insights surfaced through its integrated Explorer tab.
-Designed for performance and usability, Tokeo offers in-app swaps, real-time portfolio tracking, and a dedicated Rewards tab.
+It supports ada, Cardano native tokens, NFTs, and provides seamless DApp access - with ecosystem insights surfaced through its integrated 'Explorer' tab.
+Designed for performance and usability, Tokeo offers in-app swaps, real-time portfolio tracking, and a dedicated 'Rewards' tab.
 It also offers Bitcoin support and multichain functionality for users exploring beyond Cardano.

 ### **Eternl**